 A big part of renovating a kitchen is selecting a countertop that not only elevates the overall design but also stays within your budget.
 If you’ve ever looked at new kitchen countertops, you probably know that installing natural stone can be a costly option.
 However, it’s an option that many people choose for both its strength and appearance.
-One factor you may want to consider when selecting a slab of stone is the appearance of the veining and how it will determine the final look of your room.
+One factor you may want to consider when you’re selecting a slab of stone is the way the veining looks and how it will determine the overall design of your room.

-Veining is a term that typically refers to the snaky lines that run through natural stone, such as marble and slate.
-These lines are formed when different deposits settle and harden into the cracks of stone.
+Veining is a term that typically refers to the visible snaky lines that appear on natural stone surfaces, such as marble or slate kitchen countertops.
+These lines are formed when different sediment deposits settle and harden into the cracks of stone.
 They often appear darker than the stone around it, although each is unique in its composition with many variations and colors available.
-After the stone is cut into slabs, the exposed “veins” become an important characteristic of the final appearance, especially when used for surfaces such as kitchen countertops.
-The way a stone is cut, either a cross cut or a vein cut, also dramatically affects the overall look of the veining.
+After the stone is cut into slabs, the exposed “veins” become an important characteristic of the final appearance.
+The way the stone is cut, either a cross cut or a vein cut, also dramatically affects the overall look of the veining on the surface.

-Probably, one of the most important factors in determining the appearance of the veining pattern in stone is the “cut”.
-There are two types of cuts, the cross cut and the vein cut, and each results in a very different type of look and feel.
+One of the most important factors that determines the veining pattern on natural stone surfaces is the “cut”.
+There are two types of cuts, the cross cut (aka the riff cut) and the vein cut, and each results in a very different type of look and feel.
 Here are a couple of tips to help you choose the cut that works best for you:

 - A cross cut occurs when the stone is cut vertically to the vein, creating layers of veining rather than long continuous lines.
 This type of cut typically produces a more floral, spotty pattern with layers of colors and crystals.